CiscoDevNet/terraform-provider-dcnm/website/docs/d/interface.html.markdown

 ## Attribute Reference for loopback Interface

-* `vrf` - vrf name for the loopback interface.
+* `vrf` - VRF name for the loopback interface.
-* `ipv4` - ipv4 address for the loopback interface.
+* `ipv4` - IPv4 address for the loopback interface.
-* `ipv6` - ipv6 address for the loopback interface.
+* `ipv6` - IPv6 address for the loopback interface.
 * `loopback_tag` - tag for the loopback interface.
 * `loopback_routing_tag` - routing tag for the loopback interface.
 * `loopback_ls_routing` - link state routing protocol for the loopback interface.